githubtraining/guided-prompt-engineering-junior/README.md

 ## Getting Started 😎

+1. Log into your GitHub user account (or create one if you don't have any)
-1. Click the green **Use this template** button at the top of this page
+2. Click the green **Use this template** button at the top of this page
-2. Give your repository a cool name (like "my-awesome-habit-tracker")
+3. Give your repository a cool name (like "my-awesome-habit-tracker")

 > Wait for a minute to copy the files over and page to load